0x1eef/portzap/README.md

 ## About

 portzap is a utility for staying up to date with the HardenedBSD ports tree.

-It is designed to make it easy for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/` directory by root.
-Once the initial installation is done, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.
+portzap is designed to make it easy for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/`directory by root.
+Once the initial installation is complete, future updates are incremental, which means that portzap will only add, remove or update ports that have changed since the last update.

 ## Usage